Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature

 \subsection{The stretch locus and geodesic laminations}

 \\ This subsection discusses more examples in $R^-(M)$ where the equality $S(g_1,g_2)= L(g_1,g_2)$ holds.
-It is based on the work of \cite{GK17} which investigates the relation between stretch loci and \emph{geodesic laminations} in hyperbolic n-space $\mathbb{H}^n$. \emph{(One-dimensional) geodesic laminations} on hyperbolic surfaces were introduced by Thurston and play a central role in Thurston's study of Teichum\"uller spaces and hyperbolic 3-manifolds.
-We give here its definition for $n$-dimensional closed manifold $M$ with $n\geq 2$. \begin{definition} A \emph{(one dimensional)\footnote{In a compact manifold $M$ of dimension $n\geq 3$, it seems that higher diemnsional geodesic laminations, namely laminations whose leaves are totally geodesic and of dimension not less than 2, are more rigid and less interesting.
-For example, in \cite{Zeg91}, it is proved that all leaves of a codimension one lamination of $M$ are compact.} geodesic lamination} $\mathcal{L}$ of $(M,g)$ is a nonempty closed subset of $M$ that consists of a disjoint union of simple complete (closed or biinfinite) geodesics with respect to $g$. \end{definition}
+It is based on the work of \cite{GK17} which investigates the relation between stretch loci and \emph{geodesic laminations} in hyperbolic n-space $\mathbb{H}^n$. \emph{(One-dimensional) geodesic laminations} on hyperbolic surfaces were introduced by Thurston and play a central role in Thurston's study of Teichm\"uller spaces and hyperbolic 3-manifolds.
+We give here its definition for $n$-dimensional closed manifold $M$ with $n\geq 2$. \begin{definition} A \emph{(one-dimensional)\footnote{In a compact manifold $M$ of dimension $n\geq 3$, it seems that higher dimensional geodesic laminations, namely laminations whose leaves are totally geodesic and of dimension not less than 2, are more rigid and less interesting.
+For example, in \cite{Zeg91}, it is proved that all leaves of a codimension one lamination of $M$ are compact.} geodesic lamination} $\mathcal{L}$ of $(M,g)$ is a nonempty closed subset of $M$ that consists of a disjoint union of simple complete (closed or bi-infinite) geodesics with respect to $g$. \end{definition}